dmlogic/community-contributions/user-stories/As a community admin.md

 ✅ I need to manage properties
 So they can be assigned to users

+I need to perform CRUD actions on residents
+In order to maintain the data

-I need to invite users to join
+I need a process to invite new residents
 So they can register their accounts

-I need to archive old users who have moved away
-So they can no longer participate

-I need to delete old users who have moved away
-So their privacy is maintained
+    property details and name pre-filled

 I need to manage funds
 So I can prompt and track contributions